<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Network Security]]></category>

-<guid isPermaLink="false">https://www.nsi-ca.com/blog/the-good-the-bad-and-the-ugly-in-cybersecurity-week-7/</guid>
+<guid isPermaLink="false">https://www.nsi-ca.com/blog/securing-the-supply-chain-how-sentinelones-ai-edr-stops-the-axios-attack-autonomously/</guid>

-<p>The post <a href="https://www.nsi-ca.com/network-security/the-good-the-bad-and-the-ugly-in-cybersecurity-week-7/">The Good, the Bad and the Ugly in Cybersecurity – Week 7</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>
+<p>The post <a href="https://www.nsi-ca.com/network-security/securing-the-supply-chain-how-sentinelones-ai-edr-stops-the-axios-attack-autonomously/">Securing the Supply Chain: How SentinelOne®’s AI EDR Stops the Axios Attack Autonomously</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>

 ]]></description>